 The EU and the AFRICAN GROUP supported the Secretariat being the global coordination entity.
 The EU noted that support could be provided by the Global Knowledge Support Service for Biodiversity, with the REPUBLIC OF KOREA preferring the Bio-Bridge Initiative as an interim solution.
 The AFRICAN GROUP requested clarity on potential conflicts of interest.
 BRAZIL highlighted the UN Environment Programme (UNEP) as a potential host.
 The UK and ARGENTINA urged discussing the modalities for a global entity to facilitate a decision at COP 16.
 ARGENTINA and CANADA requested providing detailed budgetary information.
 The RUSSIAN FEDERATION asked to bracket provisions on the network of support centers, noting that information was received late, and to postpone discussions.
+The EU and the AFRICAN GROUP welcomed the CHM work

-information was received late, and to postpone discussions.
 The EU and the AFRICAN GROUP welcomed the CHM work programme.
 The EU encouraged parties to update information on their CHM focal point, and the AFRICAN GROUP called on UNEP to facilitate capacity building on using the Convention and its Protocols' CHMs.